foucar/CASS/README.md

 for each event
 - receive an event containing all data from either the file (offline) or the the live data stream
-- pick out the information we are interested in (Converters)
 - process the data using the Processors

 So the ini file exist of basically three parts:

-The Converter part tells CASS what kind of data you are actually interested in.
-To see what options are available please refer to @ref converter.
+One part that describes how the data is retrieved using the different available input modules, one part that describes all general available CASS parameters such as the log output and the processing part.

 The processing part is the most advanced part. @ref pplist gives an overview of all available Processors.
 The parenthesis refers to the Processor to look up in the parameter list @ref casssetting to find out which parameters it takes.
 In this reference you will also find all available parameters that one can give in the .ini file.
 There are some examples given in
-@ref examples as a starting point for your .ini file.
+@ref examples as a starting point for your own custom made .ini file.

-The special detector Paramters.
-Currently there are Acqiris-detectors and Pixel- detectors that need such special parameters.
+The special detector Parameters.
+Currently there are Acqiris-detectors that need such special parameters.
+The need for the pixel detectors to use these special parameters has been loaded off the more specialized Processors that allow to output results of an anlysis into tables.
+There are Processors that allow to manipulate the table outputs.

 ### The special Acqiris Detector Parameters {#acq_param}
 If you want to use the Processors that deal with the AcqirisDetectors you